 At level 3 the recruiter is accountable, proactive, and more focused.
 This brings out the problem-solving quotient in them more prominently.

 Do you agree with Bradford Wilkins?
-As a recruiter, do you follow the same levels or different ones?
+As a recruiter, do you follow the same stages of recruitment or different ones?
 Write to us at firstname.lastname@example.org.